Dr Rajnish N Sharma

 His academic career commenced at the Fiji National University (formerly Fiji Institute of Technology), and later, he joined the University of the South Pacific (USP) in Suva, Fiji, as a Lecturer in Mechanical Engineering.
 After completing a PhD in Fluid Dynamics / Wind Engineering at the University of Auckland in 1996, on a USP-NZ Government Fellowship, he returned to USP and helped with the accreditation of a new Bachelor of Engineering Technology degree programme (curriculum development, lab development) and setting up / commencing a Postgraduate Programme of Study before migrating to NZ in July 2001.

-He currently serves as the Academic Head of the new Thermofluids Laboratory at Newmarket campus, and, represents the Department on the Faculty Equity Committee.
+He currently serves as the Academic Head of the Thermofluids Laboratory at Newmarket campus, Head of the Mechanical Engineering Programme, Convenor of the Thermofluids Teaching Group, and, represents the Department on the Faculty Academic Programmes Committee.
 He has previously served on many significant committees of the Department, Faculty and the University (both at USP and the UOA).

 Over the years, Dr Sharma has developed collaboration with several industries and research institutes, and regularly provides consulting services to clients from outside of the University.
 He has also served on organising and scientific committees of several international conferences over the years.